mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-<font size=3>**Q: What should I pay attention to when using MindSpore to train a model in the `eval` phase?
+## Q: What should I pay attention to when using MindSpore to train a model in the `eval` phase?
 Can the network and parameters be loaded directly?
-Does the optimizer need to be used in the Model?**</font>
+Does the optimizer need to be used in the Model?

 A: It mainly depends on what is required in the `eval` phase.
 For example, the output of the `eval` network of the image classification task is the probability of each class, and the `acc` is circulated with the corresponding label.
 In most cases, the training network and parameters can be directly reused.
 Note that the inference mode needs to be set.